nixphp/framework/README.md

 ### How It Works

-NixPHP's autowiring follows these simple rules:
+NixPHP's autowiring follows these basic rules:

 1. **Interfaces must be registered**: tell the container which implementation to use
 2. **Concrete classes are auto-built**: no registration needed
-3. **Dependencies are resolved recursively*: the entire dependency tree is handled
+3. **Dependencies are resolved recursively**: the entire dependency tree is handled

 ### Building Instances Manually